abstratt/cloudfier/codegen/com.abstratt.mdd.target.jee/README.md

 #### mvn exec:java

-Launchs the application as a standalone server (using Jetty).
+Launches the application as a standalone server (using Jetty).
+You can then use Kirra Qooxdoo to access the application via a mobile-styled web UI using [Kirra Qooxdoo](https://github.com/abstratt/kirra/tree/master/kirra_qooxdoo).